 VMs aren’t as fast as real hardware but unless you have a huge setup or want to investigate timing-related issues, it’s rarely a serious problem.
 Though it gives you a great excuse for a powerful dev box: A quad-core CPU with 4GB RAM and RAID 0 storage works really well.

-Here’s a list of the VM software I’ve used.
+Here’s a [partially obsolete and definitely out-of-date –Ed.] list of the VM software I’ve used.

 - Virtual PC, Microsoft’s desktop VM product.
 Free (as in beer).
 Easy to use, OK GUI.
 Biggest cons: It’s a single-threaded app, so multiple VMs don’t take advantage of multi-core CPUs and it has no automation API.